Are High-Security Checks Worth It?

 Read More

-SEON’s data enrichment doesn’t only strengthen your onboarding process to ward off bad actors.
+SEON’s fraud prevention software doesn’t only strengthen your onboarding process to ward off bad actors.
 It also leverages device fingerprinting into a more effective fraud detection tool, further improving your risk assessment process.

 As we’ve seen, fraudsters often hijack legitimate users’ accounts via credential stuffing, phishing, and sim swapping.
 You can stop these attempts by using SEON’s device fingerprinting to collect thorough insights about suspicious tools, setups, and settings on users’ desktop and mobile devices – so you easily avoid ATOs, multiple signups, and bot attacks.